Try Astrologer API

 Limitations and Practical Use #

-The technique requires precise event dates and clear planetary signatures for those events.
-It works best in combination with other rectification methods.
+Primary directions work best in combination with other rectification methods.
 When primary directions, solar arcs, and transits all converge on the same proposed birth time, the resulting confidence level is considerably higher than any single method can achieve alone.
+The recommended practice is to use primary directions as one element in a multi-method approach, allowing each technique to provide its own independent evidence.

 Discover your placements with our birth chart calculator.